facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

   9. Our plugin will create the catalog feed of all your products to be uploaded to Facebook after completing the setup for Facebook pixel and catalog.
 Depending on your web server and database server configurations, you may experience issues with your database server if you have a large product catalog, eg more than 5000 products.
 You may need to increase the memory settings for your webserver and database server.
 Refer to the [FAQ](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/FAQ.md) for more details.

+  10. Our plugin internally used Facebook Business SDK, the plugin size could exceed your pre-defined upload_max_filesize.
+You may need to increas the value of upload_max_filesize for your webserver in order to install the plugin.

 # Plugin installation
   1. Install the Facebook for OpenCart plugin via OCMOD.
 [Video guide](https://drive.google.com/open?id=1V4Nu8nlmHX5ppKqsjcR-xR05Rozb7MKN)
       - Go to the admin panel of OpenCart and click on: